-ALL FORMS MUST BE SUBMITTED BY JUNE 1st, or your camper will not be able to participate in camp this summer.
+ALL FORMS MUST BE COMPLETED AND SUBMITTED BY JUNE 1st to your Ultracamp account in order for your camper to attend and participate in camp this summer.

 What do I need for my forms to be complete?